bramley/phplist-plugin-ckeditor/README.md

 ### Location of the CKEditor and KCFinder directories ###
 The CKEditor and KCFinder directories must be within the web root.
-If you have the default plugin location, `admin/plugins`, then the plugin will use the correct paths automatically.
+If you have the default plugin location, `define("PLUGIN_ROOTDIR","plugins")` in config.php, then the plugin will use the correct paths automatically.

-If your plugin directory is outside of the web root then you must move or copy the `ckeditor` and `kcfinder` directories from the plugin's directory to somewhere within the web root.
+If you have placed the plugin directory outside of the web root then you must move or copy the `ckeditor` and `kcfinder` directories from the plugin's directory to somewhere within the web root.

 Then use the Settings page (menu Config > Settings) to specify the path to each directory.

-* the path to CKeditor
+* the path to CKEditor
 * the path to KCFinder

 Each path should be from the web root, such as `/ckeditor`, not the filesystem path.

-Similarly, if you already use CKEditor on your web site then you can use that version by specifying the path on the Settings page.
+Also, if you move or rename the phplist directory or the plugin directory after installing the plugin, then you will need to modify the paths to CKEditor and KCFinder as they will not change automatically.

 ## Configuration ##
 The width and height of the editor window can be specified on the Settings page.